Alternative titles for this job

 - knowledge of physiotherapy methods and equipment

-- a detailed knowledge of the biomedical sciences, including anatomy, physiology and pathology
+- knowledge of the biomedical sciences, including anatomy, physiology and pathology

-- an understanding of movement, injuries and disabilities, and the aging process
+- understanding of movement, injuries and disabilities, and the ageing process

 - general knowledge of any medical conditions that may affect the treatment given.

-- may work weekends and be on call
+- usually work regular business hours but may also work weekends and be on call

-- work at various locations, such as private and public practices, hospitals, with sports teams, rehabilitation centres, community centres, and in patients' homes.
+- work at various locations such as private and public practices, hospitals, sports training grounds, rehabilitation centres, community centres, and in patients' homes.

 What's the job really like?